-Students that identify as being lesbian, gay, bisexual, or questioning (LGBQ) their sexual orientation are at risk for significant health disparities when compared to their heterosexual counterparts.
+Students that identify as being lesbian, gay, bisexual, or questioning (LGBQ) their are at risk for significant health disparities when compared to their heterosexual counterparts.

 LGBQ youth often internalize negative societal messages regarding sexual orientation.
 This may influence them to use negative coping mechanisms, such as substance abuse.

-Beginning in 2003, the Boulder County Youth Risk Behavior Survey (YRBS) included a demographic question allowing students to identify their sexual orientation.
+Beginning in 2003, the Boulder County Healthy Kids Colorado Survey (HKCS) [formerly known as the Youth Risk Behavior Survey (YRBS)] included a demographic question allowing students to identify their sexual orientation.
 Most pronounced in the 2011 YRBS results is the fact that LGBQ students in surveyed Boulder County high schools have higher prevalence rates of nearly all types of risk behavior:

 - Violence, such as having been harassed on school property in the 12 months prior to the survey

 - Sexual health, such as having ever been forced to have sexual intercourse when they did not want to

 - Substance use, such as having drunk alcohol (more than a few sips) before age 13